+Before you begin to negotiate a buyout with your landlord you will need to understand your bottom line.
 Unless you are familiar with your tenant rights to statutory relocation payments in San Francisco you’ll have no idea of the value of your tenancy rights.
-You must live in a rent-controlled unit to receive these payments.
+You must live in a rent-controlled unit for more than one year to receive these payments.

 I have talked to countless tenants who made deals with their landlords to move out, settling for less cash than they could have received if they had not negotiated at all.